imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 // The "main" function is special; it gets run
 // first when your program runs. func main() {
-    // This line diplays ("print") "Hello, World" in
+    // This line displays ("print") "Hello, World" in
     // your terminal (or web browser, if you're using the Go Playground)
     //
     // It does this by calling the "Println" function